CAIDA/catalog-data/sources/recipe/map_ipv4_address_to_asn/README.md

 ### Map between IPs and origin ASNs using PyIPMeta

-For this solution, clone **PyIPMeta** from [here]( https://github.com/CAIDA/pyipmeta).
+For this solution, clone **PyIPMeta** from the [PyIPMeta repo]( https://github.com/CAIDA/pyipmeta).

-Download a prefix2asn file by following the directions [here](https://catalog.caida.org/dataset/routeviews_prefix2as).
+Download a prefix2asn file by following the directions on the [Routeviews Prefix-to-AS Mappings dataset page](https://catalog.caida.org/dataset/routeviews_prefix2as).
 When using the script, pass in the file name after the `-p` flag.

-Sample lists of IPs found [here]( http://publicdata.caida.org/datasets/topology/ark/ipv4/dns-names/2019/05/dns-names.l7.20190501.txt.gz).
+This script takes a list of IP addresses in the format used by CAIDA's [DNS Names dataset](https://catalog.caida.org/dataset/ark_ipv4_dns_names).

 **Usage** : `$ python3 ip_asn_pyipmeta.py -p <pfx2as file> -i <ips txt file>`